mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 ```

 [`zellij-switch-session`](https://github.com/mauriciopoppe/dotfiles/blob/main/zsh/bin/zellij-switch-session.py)
-is a bash script that wraps the above one zellij one liner.
+is a bash script that wraps the above Zellij one-liner.

 ## Was it worth it?

-While zellij fulfilled my requirements and I used regulary for at least 3 weeks
+While Zellij fulfilled my requirements and I used it regularly for at least 3 weeks
 I ended up going back to tmux.

-First, I'll write the things that I really liked about zellij:
+First, I'll write the things that I really liked about Zellij:

-- Open the current pane output in my editor - It's easier to do find/search in neovim.
+- Open the current pane output in my editor - It's easier to do find/search in Neovim.
 - The language choice to create pane configuration - I like it way more than tmuxinator yaml file
   which is an equivalent package that I use for tmux.
 - There's a very helpful sidebar showing you what keybindings to use.
-- If a panel is resized from within (e.g. running `nvim-dap-ui` in nvim) doesn't have an effect
+- If a panel is resized from within (e.g. running `nvim-dap-ui` in nvim) it doesn't have an effect
-  the layout of the window.
+  on the layout of the window.
 In tmux the windows panes are resized and it's very annoying
-  but it's not a problem in zellij.
+  but it's not a problem in Zellij.
 - Fullscreen mode remains in fullscreen when you switch to other panes.

 Unfortunately, I found these annoying:

-- zellij doesn't have a native way to navigate to my last session - On tmux I have a binding
+- Zellij doesn't have a native way to navigate to my last session - On tmux I have a binding
-  to the `Ctrl+Space` + `Space` key to switch back to my previous session, in zellij I had to
+  to the `Ctrl+Space` + `Space` key to switch back to my previous session, in Zellij I had to
   enter the name of the session every time I wanted to switch back.
 - No mouse editor support to resize the panes - I could only do this with keybindings.
 - I couldn't find a way to kill an unresponsive pane - In tmux if there's a pane that's stuck
-  I run `respawn-pane -k` to restart the pane, I couldn't find an equivalent in tmux.
+  I run `respawn-pane -k` to restart the pane, I couldn't find an equivalent in Zellij.
-- There's a bug launching a temp pane to run a command, in some cases the layout will be changed
+- There's a bug launching a temp pane to run a command, in some cases, the layout will be changed
   after switching to another session.

 It's a matter of personal preference, I'm happy with tmux for now.